-As a result, fleet vehicles evolve into an active resource across the entire value chain, acting as live data beacons that open new opportunities to manage not just the vehicles but also drivers, assets and business competencies.
+As a result, fleet vehicles evolve into an active resource across the entire value chain, acting as live data beacons that open new opportunities to manage not just the vehicles but also drivers, assets, and business competencies.
 Fleet telematics enable fleet managers to implement data-driven strategies that reduce overall costs, improve uptime and boost driver safety with real-time visibility.

-How connected vehicle technology strengthens fleet management?
+How Connected Vehicle Technology strengthens fleet management?

 Connected vehicle technology ensures quick and easy access to all this data, without the mediator of aftermarket devices, which not just makes the data collection accurate but also superior in quality.
 The data is directly captured by the OEM and shared on request with the customers, based on proper authentication through VINs.
-Once fed into a connected vehicle data management software similar to the likes of CEREBRUMX, cloud-based features present simplified dashboards and quick generated reports.
+Once fed into a connected vehicle data management software similar to the likes of CEREBRUMX, cloud-based features present simplified dashboards and quickly generate reports.

-What are some advantages of the connected fleet business model?
+What are some advantages of the Connected Fleet business model?

 Real-time fleet tracking has been made possible by constantly trans-receiving the vehicle’s live location via GPS signals, and staying up to date on the fleet’s activities and status.
 Tracking fleets has been proven to boost productivity across fleets, by minimizing downtime and rerouting vehicles in line with traffic flow.

 Maintaining Drive Safety

 Fleet telematics provide visibility into the driving behavior as well as the live vehicle status, which proves to be a powerful tool in ensuring utmost driver safety.
-While managers can easily identify and discourage risky driving behavior, such as over speeding and sharp cornering, they can also send help exactly where it’s needed, in the event of an accident.
+While managers can easily identify and discourage risky driving behavior, such as speeding and sharp cornering, they can also send help exactly where it’s needed, in the event of an accident.

 Connected fleets are all about connected vehicle data.
-Data, that powers a new range of services while optimizing the every-day fleet operations, and gives rise to the valuable insights aimed at delivering high-quality services.
+Data, that powers a new range of services while optimizing the everyday fleet operations, and gives rise to valuable insights aimed at delivering high-quality services.
 To know more about connected vehicle data and how you can unlock the value behind data, visit www.cerebrumx.ai.